-The device that was introduced back in January at SIHH 2011 event features a nice combination of classic elements that somehow make the timepiece look stunningly modern.
+The device that was introduced at SIHH 2011 event features a nice combination of classic elements that somehow make the timepiece look stunningly modern.
 The case has the ideal proportions that allow the medium-sized accessory to feel even more comfortable even on a relatively narrow wrist.
 But that is somewhat predictable when a brand takes the industry’s gold standard of a dress watch.

 The bezel is thin enough not to draw too much unnecessary attention to itself, yet is prominent enough to serve as a perfect frame for the simple, laconic dial.

-Even the alligator leather strap is toned to better match the combination of rose gold case and off-white dial (by the way of speaking, making it a bit difficult to find a third-party replacement since you will always long to that beautifully well-matched color of the original strap.)
+Even the alligator leather strap is toned to better match the combination of rose gold case and off-white dial (by the way of speaking, making it a bit difficult to find a third-party replacement since you will always long for that beautifully well-matched color of the original strap.)

 As you may have already guessed, the new ultra-thin timepiece from one of the most revered Swiss watchmakers comes in a slim round case 39 millimeters in diameter that is available both in dressy rose gold and more reserved steel.

-Although during the recent years some brands have -at least partially- succumbed to the fad of “oversized” watches churning out hundreds of models that look almost as big as a hockey puck, it is pleasant to see that there are still models that are issued in a more classic size.
+Although during recent years some brands have -at least partially- succumbed to the fad of “oversized” watches churning out hundreds of models that look almost as big as a hockey puck, it is pleasant to see that there are still models that are issued in a more classic size.

 The rose gold alloy of the body is neatly supported by a beige-toned dial that is decorated with JLC’s signature triangular hour markers and features a moon-phase indicator.

-While Arabic numerals on the date display are a bit too small for my taste, I think that it won’t be a problem for long-term owners since, with time, you will be able to correctly register current date even without looking at actual numerals.
+While Arabic numerals on the date display are a bit too small for my taste, I think that it won’t be a problem for long-term owners since, with time, you will be able to correctly register the current date even without looking at actual numerals.

-It also offers a high level of quality, too, since every movement, like a hand-built internal combustion engine of a supercar, is tested for as long as 42 days (1000 hours, to be more precise,) then readjusted to offer the best possible performance.
+It also offers a high level of quality, too, since every movement, like a hand-built internal combustion engine of a supercar, is tested for as long as 42 days (1000 hours, to be more precise,) and then readjusted to offer the best possible performance.